About Transfer Credit

-An official transfer credit evaluation, summarizing prior college credit and indicating completed Sacramento State general education requirements will be prepared by the Evaluations Office for first-time Sacramento State transfer students.
-The results of the evaluation are available via the Degree Progress Report online at My Sac State.
+An official transfer credit evaluation, summarizing prior college credit and indicating completed Sacramento State general education requirements will be prepared by the Transfer Credit Evaluations Office for first-time Sacramento State transfer students prior to the mandatory New Student Orientation.

 All courses, except remedial, are accepted for degree credit from institutions awarding four-year degrees.

-- A maximum of 30 units of examination credit.
+- A maximum of 30 semester units of military credit.